 sudo ln -s /etc/phpmyadmin/apache.conf /etc/apache2/conf-available/phpmyadmin.conf sudo a2enconf phpmyadmin

-After updating above entry, restart Apache2 service using following command
+After updating the above entry, restart Apache2 service using the following command

 sudo service apache2 restart